A tall golfer holds some pros and cons. We’ll examine how this attribute can affect a tall guy’s play and what driver can help elevate the game.

 The lie must be adjusted since tall golfers typically have an upright stance during the game.
 Otherwise, this can result in a poor direction.

 Again, a lighthead works best for a longer shaft.

-Since longer shafts reduce control, the bigger sweet spot can do the compromise.
-This is to allow less errors should the golfer fail to strike the ball dead center.
+Since longer shafts reduce control, the bigger sweet spot can make the compromise.
+This allows fewer errors should the golfer fail to strike the dead ball center.